 Unless you're buying a vehicle outright (which isn't an option for most people), you'll need to compare financing to find the best terms and rates available.
 Contact local lenders directly and then compare the rates and terms they offer with what the dealership has to offer.
 When comparing financing, you need to look at more than just how much you'll pay each month.
 You also want to consider the interest rate and how long it will take to pay off the loan.

-Some dealerships run TV and radio ads offering really low interest rates on certain makes or models (don't you love those awesome deals).
+Some dealerships run TV, radio, and internet ads offering really low interest rates on certain makes or models (don't you love those awesome deals).
 What you need to realize is that certain conditions usually apply to these offers.
 Most of the time, the asking price will be non-negotiable, so you'll have to pay the full sticker price.
 You may also have to pay more money down in order to qualify for the financing.

 If you're interested in one of these special deals, be sure to think about whether it will best suit your circumstances.
 You might find that it makes more sense to pay a higher interest rate on a lower-priced vehicle or find one with a lower down payment.